 A total of 34 aircraft are featured in this third compilation of cockpit photos by NASM photographers Eric Long and Mark Avino.
 Here we focus on just one, the most famous B-29 Superfortress of all.
 About this image, Connor and Moore write: “To drop the Little Boy atomic bomb, Maj.
 Thomas Ferebee used a standard Norden M-9B bombsight coupled to the pilots’ C-1 autopilot to lock in the aim point in central Hiroshima.”

-See the gallery at right for more images of the Enola Gay, which are from the book unless otherwise noted.
+See the gallery below for more images of the Enola Gay, which are from the book unless otherwise noted.

 The U.S. Army Air Forces accepted the Enola Gay on June 14, 1945, as World War II was coming to an end.
 After the war it flew in the Operation Crossroads atomic test program in the Pacific, then was delivered to Davis-Monthan Army Airfield, in Arizona, for storage.
 The U.S. Air Force transferred it to the Smithsonian in 1949.
 On December 2, 1953, the aircraft made its final flight, landing at Andrews Air Force Base in Maryland.